Do Automatic Factuality Metrics Measure Factuality? A Critical Evaluation: Do metrics infer ``Factuality'' from Superficial Features?

-The degree to which a summary is faithful to the text it summarizes is a subtle question that demands understanding the content in both texts to determine if they are consistent.
-We would therefore expect that metrics capable of measuring factual consistency in general would need to capitalize on information beyond the superficial features of source and summary texts just discussed.
+The degree to which a claim is faithful to the source text is a subtle question that demands understanding the content in both texts to determine if they are consistent.
+We would therefore expect that metrics capable of measuring factual consistency in general would need to capitalize on information beyond the superficial features of source and claim texts just discussed.

-To assess if this is in fact the case we first evaluate the extent to which a model using superficial features alone can be trained to infer factuality.
-We train an MLP to predict (human) factuality labels as a function of shallow input features.
-We compare the results achieved---specifically, AUC scores---using this method to a suite of more sophisticated approaches that have been previously proposed.

-The shallow model has been explicitly supervised.
-To replicate the scenario of metrics trained on different datasets, we ensure that our training set is entirely separate from the benchmark datasets in the test set; this makes the approach akin to the supervised, ``specialized'' models for measuring factual consistency considered.

-We emphasize that the purpose of this exercise is not to propose a practical ``new'' approach to score summaries for factuality.
-Rather, our point here is to determine the extent to which existing metrics improve performance beyond what can be achieved using simple, superficial attributes of text.

-Figure \ref{fig:roc_auc_by_domain} summarizes our findings.
-Perhaps surprisingly, this shallow model is generally competitive with some previously proposed (complex) models.
-On document and query-focused summarization (QFS), the shallow model performs comparably to established QA/NLI metrics and the custom metric UniEval.
-In fact, it outperforms these metrics in the context of dialogue summarization evaluation.
-However, the shallow model trails Alignscore, MiniCheck, and the ChatGPT-DA metrics, suggesting that these may be more nuanced.
-Overall, our results establish that one can achieve performance that is at least generally competitive with SOTA factuality consistency metrics using \emph{only} information captured by shallow features.\footnote{This does not imply that existing metrics \emph{are} overly or exclusively relying on such cues, only that they \emph{might}.}